Under Armour (UA) Q4 2016 Results - Earnings Call Transcript

 Jonathan R. Komp - Robert W. Baird & Co., Inc. (Broker)

 Okay.
 Thank you for that.
-And then maybe just following up more shorter-term.
-I know Dave talked about on the cost side having some areas to pullback in the short run.
+And then maybe just following up more shorter term.
+I know Dave talked about on the cost side having some areas to pull back in the short run.
 What about on the sales side?
 Do you have any kind of shorter-term tactics or levers you can pull?
-I know the first quarter only expected up mid-single digits for revenue, but could you talk about tactically some of the things you're working on in the shorter-term?
+I know the first quarter only expected up mid-single digits for revenue, but could you talk about tactically some of the things you're working on in the shorter term?

 Kevin A. Plank - Under Armour, Inc.

 Well, I think we're reviewing really what happened in the fourth quarter and first quarter together.
-And so as we think about it, it's how do we ensure that we've got a healthy distribution channel?
+And so as we think about it, is how do we ensure that we've got a healthy distribution channel?
 And 60% of our business is U.S. wholesale distribution.
 And so we've got to be thoughtful there about the way that we approach the marketplace.
 But from a leverage standpoint, that begins with innovation.
-We've got two new franchise products we'll be launching this spring as well with our Banded 3 (48:52) and our Gemini 3 both coming out, running shoes above $100 or something.
-We couldn't make that claim even 18 months ago.
+We've got two new franchise products we'll be launching this spring as well with our Banded 3 (48:48) and our Gemini 3 both coming out, running shoes above $100, something we couldn't make that claim even 18 months ago.

 We've got innovation from our new Threadborne initiative to Siro.
 So I think it all begins from a product standpoint, or a product perspective, and we feel really good about what we've got in the pipeline.
 But we want to be measured.
 I think right now as we're coming through this and as we thought about what's the best way to communicate, and I want to be clear.
-We understand the amount of information that we are giving The Street right now.
+We understand the amount of information that we are giving the Street right now.
 And we've got that again, that 11-year track record that we speak to and say we're not happy about it.
 And I want you to know, we're not happy about the results that we're telling you right now.
 And we expect to continue to deliver as we always have.

 And so 2017 will be no different.
 And so we've laid out some marks of what we can do, and where we believe that we can continue to meet and beat expectations.
 And looking at the year through a very healthy lens.
 So, I'd answer you in sum that with yes, great innovation.
 Those will be the accelerants to our growth.